Meet

 Roger

-to express himself through the arts first emerged at
+himself through the arts first emerged at the young

-the young age of five.
-Growing up in the projects was
+age of five.
+Growing up in the projects was not easy

-not easy and Roger found that dreaming about becoming
+and Roger found that dreaming about becoming a performer

-a performer helped him to escape the difficulties of
+helped him to escape the difficulties of that period

 Thankfully,